salvogiangri/UN1CA/docs/expert/flags.md

 # Build flags
 {: .pb-2 }
-This section contains all the available UN1CA build flags.
+This section covers all of the available UN1CA build flags.

 Source build flags must be set inside `unica/config.sh` and are related to the firmware which is used as the ROM base, while target build flags must be set in the `config.sh` file of the desidered target device.